marawan206/Personal-Scripts/README.md

   - Identifies and removes similar images from datasets
   - Helps in cleaning and optimizing image collections
   - Uses image comparison algorithms for similarity detection

+- **rename.py**
+  - Script to rename images in a folder and create new sub-folder

 ### Metadata Management
 - **metadata.py**